asi-os/asios-docs/GOVERNANCE.md

+---

 # ASIOS™ Governance & Control Framework
 **KarLex AI, Inc. (Delaware C-Corp)**

 This document establishes governance, licensing, contribution guidelines, and release processes for **ASIOS™**, aligning open-core community principles with corporate oversight under Delaware law.
-With **full transparency**, the entire 12-phase ASIOS™ roadmap is open-source, ensuring community participation at every stage.
+With **full transparency**, the entire 12-phase **ASIOS™** [Architecture](https://github.com/asi-os/asios-docs/edit/main/GOVERNANCE.md) is open-source, ensuring community participation at every stage.

+While **ASIOS™** embraces open-source principles, **KarLex AI, Inc.** retains the ability to integrate proprietary, enterprise-grade, and security-focused components into the platform.
+This approach allows us to provide commercial offerings, tailored security features, and specialized enterprise services, similar to the models used by organizations like Red Hat and Ubuntu.
+These proprietary modules and enhancements are built to complement the open-source core, ensuring that **ASIOS™** can meet both community-driven innovation and the specific needs of enterprise clients.

 ---

-## 1. Corporate & Organizational Structure
+## 1. **Corporate & Organizational Structure**

 | Entity                            | Responsibilities                                        | Appeals Path            |
 |-----------------------------------|---------------------------------------------------------|-------------------------|